easycountdk/AUinnovation/README.md

 2. a button 'Run anyway' will apear - press this button

 ## STEP 4 - Run Rosetta
-When the program has been installed correctly, teh program 'Rosetta' will be on the list of applications installed on your PC.
+When the program has been installed correctly, the program 'Rosetta' will be on the list of applications installed on your PC.
 There will be a link in your start menu.
 Your can also search the application by the name 'Rosetta' in the search box in the lower left corner of your PC.